embeddedTS/libtsctl/README.txt

 with an assignment) which defines your architecture.
 Currently there are three supported: "ARCH=cavium" for all Cavium CNS2132 based CPU boards (e.g.
-TS-4500 and TS-75XX) which do not have a branch-exchange instruction, "ARCH=noncavium" for all other Technologic Systems boards, and "ARCH=x86" for a PC; this last option is only valid for libnettsctl based builds.
+TS-4500 and TS-75XX) which do not have a branch-exchange instruction, "ARCH=noncavium" for all other embeddedTS boards, and "ARCH=x86" for a PC; this last option is only valid for libnettsctl based builds.
 If no architecture is specified, "ARCH=noncavium" is assumed.